Contributed by Read My Passion

 This temple features the smiling stone faces on the top of each tower surrounded by ruins.
 You are actually allowed to climb some of the towers to get closer to the stone faces, but you’d need to brave the height and the tourists coming from all directions.

-After exploring Bayon Temple, our guide already instructed us to wrap it up so we can catch the sunset in Angkor Wat, our third temple.
+After exploring Bayon Temple, our guide already instructed us to wrap up so we could catch the sunset in Angkor Wat, our third temple.

 3rd temple: Angkor Wat